AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingTimeToLeavePredictionModel.md

 local DataPredict = require(DataPredict)

--- For single data point purposes, set the maximumNumberOfIterations to 1 to avoid overfitting.
+-- For incremental learning purposes, set the maximumNumberOfIterations to 1 to avoid fully train on the current data.
 Additionally, the more number of maximumNumberOfIterations you have, the lower the learningRate it should be to avoid "inf" and "nan" issues.

-local LeavePredictionModel = DataPredict.Models.LinearRegression.new({maximumNumberOfIterations = 1, learningRate = 0.3})
+local LeavePredictionModel = DataPredict.Models.GammaRegression.new({maximumNumberOfIterations = 1, learningRate = 0.3})

 ```